100 SAT Vocabulary Words You Should Know

 While the SAT has less of a focus on vocabulary than in past years, it can still mean the difference between scoring well and scoring poorly on the test.

 Studying SAT vocabulary will also increase your performance on the entirety of the test.
-Knowing and understanding SAT vocabulary will give you a deeper understanding of key words and concepts that appear throughout the test.
+Knowing and understanding SAT vocabulary will give you a deeper understanding of words and concepts that appear throughout the test.

 Best of luck!